I transitioned this blog to a custom domain and even as I reveled in the joy that followed, I noticed that Google did a pretty cool job of it.

 But today, I noticed also, that my blogroll (which I call My e-reading list here in the footer) has gone.
 Vanished.
 So, I rushed to the “layouts” to see if all the info was actually there in the gadget – only to find “no links yet” and inviting me to add some.
 Damn!
 What do I do now?
 I wish I had at least taken a screen shot of the list.
 Okay – so I can retrieve most of them from my email subscription list and the “blogs I follow” list.
 Still – Phew!.

 Okay – so it makes sense.
 But I didn’t realize the move would knock off page elements.
-So dear friends, if you too are moving to a custom domain, even if it is via easy Google/Blogger interface, remember to go to settings before you make the switch and:
+So dear friends, if you too are moving to a custom domain, even if it is via easy Google/Blogger interface, the first step when starting is to remember to go to settings before you make the switch and:

 - Save everything.